Submit a Review & Earn an Amazon Gift Card

 Sold for research purposes only under agreement from AstraZeneca

-Iressa is also offered as part of the Tocriscreen Plus, Tocriscreen Kinase Inhibitor Toolbox I and Tocriscreen Library of FDA-Approved Compounds.
+Iressa is also offered as part of the Tocriscreen 2.0 Max, Tocriscreen Kinase Inhibitor Library and Tocriscreen FDA-Approved Drugs.
 Find out more about compound libraries available from Tocris.

 |Storage||Store at RT|